-Del Bigtree and his dedicated crew flew into New Jersey once again to lead the crowd in protest of the bill.
+Del Bigtree and his dedicated crew flew into New Jersey to lead the crowd in protest of the bill.
 The number of protestors that arrived was unprecedented.
-They rocked the walls of the State House back with intense vibration, so every political opponent to the bill could hear the message loud and clear.
+They rocked the State House walls back with intense vibration, so every political opponent to the bill could hear the message loud and clear.

-Thank you Del Bigtree, Robert F. Kennedy, Doctor Shiva and their staffs for their continued support against the unconstitutional bill that they have helped New Jersey to defeat —so far.
-We are grateful that they will continue to lead us in the battle, and we in New Jersey vow to never back down.
-And thank you to all the groups, organizations and individuals who took the time to help in this battle to protect civil rights.
+Thank you, Del Bigtree, Robert F. Kennedy, Doctor Shiva, and their staff for their continued support against the unconstitutional bill that they have helped New Jersey to defeat —so far.
+We are grateful that they will continue to lead us in the battle, and we in New Jersey vow never to back down.
+And thank you to all the groups, organizations, and individuals who took the time to help in this battle to protect civil rights.

 The legislation was changed last week, which would have made the ability to use the religious exemption only available to students in private schools.
 This last-minute effort to make changes to have it pass drew new concerns.
 Many saw this as yet another pay to play move.
 The private schools and daycare centers would be exempt, which means only those who can afford the costs of private education could take advantage of this bill should it have passed.

 The Senate president, Stephen M. Sweeney, stands by his belief that science, not protesters, would win.
 The protestors hope “the science” does win.
 The truth is that science is on the side of the demonstrators.
-We have to ask why is Sweeney so hell-bent on passing this bill?
+Do we have to ask why Sweeney is so hell-bent on passing this bill?
 Has pharma’s muscle and money clouded his vision – or did he not read the science?